 I mentally degrade myself.
 Call myself names.
 Stupid.
 Fat.
 Crazy.
 Ugly.
 Bitch.

 I always feel like I am not worth fighting for.
 That I am nothing but a burden on those around me.
-I tend to make that decision for them, instead of letting them form their own ideas of who I am or weather I am worth it.
+I tend to make that decision for them, instead of letting them form their own ideas of who I am or whether I am worth it.

 I am an insignificant speck of a being that is defective in every way.
 But unlike a defective item you purchased at your local store and returned for a refund, there are no returns on people, no refunds.
 My Jaded mind tells me that even if I could be returned, no refund would be given, after all; I am worthless.